 It is very tempting to stay in pj’s but I don’t feel like I have the same working mentality.
 I need to physically change into something else to get in the mind frame for work which helps me be productive.
 I have some comfy but smart clothes I wear at home that make feel cute but I’m happy to sit in for hours.
 Honestly just try it for a couple of days and see how it changes your productivity.

-Don’t work in your bed.
+If you do work in your bed.
 Your brain will begin to associate your bed for work and it can affect your sleep pattern.
 It is also not great for your posture and don’t believe you can be fully productive if you are still under your duvet.

 Create a work space in your home with either a desk or work at a dining room table.
 Make sure there’s a comfy chair, as you’ll be sat in it for hours and ideally in a quiet space.
 Also ensure it’s a good area for wifi and it’s close to plug sockets for when you need to recharge your laptop or desktop.